spinalcordtoolbox/spinalcordtoolbox/dev/template_preprocessing/README.md

 ## Step-by-step procedure

-These functions are used to preprocess T1 and T2 data for generating a template of the spinal cord.
+The following functions are used to preprocess T1 and T2 data for generating a template of the spinal cord.
 Steps to follow:
 - Open: **preprocess_data_template.py**
   - edit variable ``path_results`` and specify output results.
 E.g.: /Users/julien/data/template_results
 - Run **preprocess_data_template.py**: